Q What is a Resource Grant?

 Q Are there items a Resource Grant does not fund?

-- Annually recurring expenses, such as Vacation Bible School and Sunday school curriculum, annual music license fees.
+- annually recurring projects or expenses, such as Vacation Bible School and Sunday school curriculum, repeated attendance at a particular conference, annual music license fees.

 Q What follow-up grant reporting does the Center for Congregations require?

-To read about various and creative ways congregations have participated in the Center’s Resource Grant Program, please go to our website: https://www.centerforcongregations.org/resources/resource-category/center-publications/congregational-stories.
+Click here to see stories on the various and creative ways congregations have participated in the Center's Resource Grant Program.

 Q How can a congregation verify proof of IRS tax-exempt status in order to receive a Resource Grant?

 A A congregation?s tax-exempt status is verified by providing one of the following: